chicks-net/heroku-fueltank/README.md

 that was informative enough for me to figure out the inches to gallons conversion in a spreadsheet.
 I know I could have done this with Calculus, but since I haven't needed that for 20 years why break my record?
+* Thanks to the amazing driver at [Papco](http://www.papco.com/) for pointing to the fabulous [Westmor Industries tank calculator](http://westmor-ind.com/tank-calculator) which confirmed our previous calculations.

 TODOs
 -----